natalieagus/50002-2022/_lab/lab3.md

 ```

 ### Bus unit
 The above can be **tedious** to type.
-To fix this, can define a two-terminal device that uses    internally, and then use the usual **iteration** rules (see next section) to make many instances of the device with one `X` (device) statement:
+To fix this, you can define a two-terminal device that is used internally, and then use the usual **iteration** rules (see next section) to make many instances of the device with one `X` (device) statement:

 ```cpp
 * declare bus subcircuit